stonerworx/mediaq-poi/README.md

         calculate the distance and the angle between the trajectory_point and the POI if (distance <= radius) AND (thetax - alpha/2 <= angle <= thetax + alpha/2)
           -> add POI to result set

+#### 3) Find all videos that are recorded in a certain map section

+To reduce the data load and achieve a good performance we decided to load only those videos that are located in the current map section that the user has navigated to.

+##### Naive approach

+    foreach video in ALL videos
+      trajectory = video.getTrajectory()
+      get minimal bounding rectangle (MBR) of trajectory if MBR intersects with query window (range) foreach trajectory_point in trajectory
+           if range contains trajectory_point
+             -> add video to result set
+             break;

+##### "Our" approach using the R-tree index structure

+TODO

+##### "Our" approach using a Google Document Index

+We additionally store the minimal bounding rectangle (MBR) of the video trajectory in the document.
+The MBR is represented by two opposite corner points.
+The location with the minimum longitude and minimum latitude is stored as geopoint field ("minPoint") and the location with the maximum coordinates finds oneself also as geopoint field ("maxPoint") in the document.

+In the refinement step, all videos that have either their minimum point or their maximum point lying in the circumcircle of the range are loaded as candidates.
+The circumcircle of the range has to be used because the [Google Search API][3]<sup>3</sup> does not support queries for intersections with geometrical figures.
+It only lets you query for distances between geopoints.

+    middle = center of circumcircle around rectangular range radius = distance between middle and one corner point String queryString = "distance(minPoint, " + geoPoint(middle) + ") <= " + radius;
+         queryString += " OR distance(maxPoint, " + geoPoint(middle) + ") <= " + radius;
+    Build query with the queryString
+    Execute the query and add results to candidates list

+In the refinement step the candidates are checked if they have at least one trajectory point that is located in the range
+area:

+    foreach video in candidates
+      trajectory = video.getTrajectory()
+      get minimal bounding rectangle (MBR) of trajectory (minPoint, maxPoint) if MBR intersects with query window (range) foreach trajectory_point in trajectory
+           if range contains trajectory_point
+             -> add video to result set
+             break;

+For the intersection test of the range with the MBR of the trajectory the [LatLonRect][8]<sup>8</sup> class of the unidataCommon library is used.

 Backend
 ------